gypsydave5/gypsydave5.github.io/posts/decorator-extension-functions-pattern.md

 Instead of implementing `Notifier` as a class in these two cases, we're just implementing the interface on an anonymous object.
 You were warned.

-Now we've got an abstract interface to play with (in the way of a function signature), we can now raise our decoration game to the same level as http4k's `Filter`s.
+Now we've got an abstract interface to play with (in the way of a function signature), we can raise our decoration game to the same level as http4k's `Filter`s.

 First we define a pair of extension functions which should be familiar: